Thurgood Marshall School of Law Innocence Project

 Human Rights Coalition

 The Human Rights Coalition (HRC) is a network of currently and formerly incarcerated people and their advocates.
 They are fighting for the abolishment of solitary confinement in Pennsylvania prisons.
-They also publish the HRC Legal Pamphlet Series, other pamphlets and information letters, and the “PA Prison Directory Action Guide” (2009) (too many pages for them to print & mail, but available for download on their website).
 The Movement magazine is published quarterly and available online, accepting submissions two pages max.
 Responds to letters.
 Serves Pennsylvania only.

 Pages